Evidence of the disorder-independent electron-phonon scattering time in thin NbN films: RESULTS AND DISCUSSION

-Study of the inelastic scattering with magnetoconductance reveal a change of $p$ and the magnitude of $\tau_{e-ph}^{-1}$ with increasing disorder in NbN films.
+Study of the inelastic scattering with magnetoconductance in NbN films reveal that the power-law index $p$ and the magnitude of $\tau_{e-ph}^{-1}$ do not change with increasing disorder in explicit way.
 Note that the spread of the estimated values of the Fermi energy (see Table~\ref{Table_1}) is within 10\%, so in the further analysis, we assume that the change in the electronic parameters makes a negligible contribution to the change in the e-ph scattering.
 On the other hand, one would expect that $\tau_{e-ph}^{-1}$ strongly depends on the phonon properties, which, in samples with reduced dimensions, may differ from the Debye spectrum, accepted in the models.
-Previous studies of the response of thin NbN films to modulated terahertz radiation revealed a $T^{1.6}$-dependence of the e-ph relaxation rate~\cite{Gousev1994}, which has been explained by the renormalization of phonon spectrum in thin films.
-One should note that these measurements have been carried out at low temperatures than in our study ($T<5$\,K), at which two-dimensional phonons can actually affect the scattering.
-In this work, considering the 3D phonon spectrum, we describe data in \autoref{fig3} by using the Sergeev-Mitin model~\cite{Sergeev_Mitin2002} and taking lower values of the sound velocity in comparison to bulk (see Appendix D for details).
-This is in line with the qualitative picture: the smaller the phonon velocity, the smaller the interaction region and the shorter the interaction time.
-Reduction in the sound velocity in NbN films with disorder can be an outcome of softening phonon modes in ultrathin films due to loss of crystal symmetry, granularity and/or weakening of ion bonds on films surface~\cite{Ma_2010,LANG2005797,Sidorova2021}.
-The effect of a large softening of transverse phonon modes is also expected for amorphous solids compared to crystalline material~\cite{Golding1972,Zhang7735}.
-Typically, NbN films have polycrystalline structure~\cite{Lin_2013}, which can be considered as a composite of crystalline grains separated by thin amorphous boundaries ~\cite{Zhang7735}.
-In our study, we observe a significant increase of the sheet resistance with change of deposition conditions, which may indicate a change in morphology from crystalline to more amorphous phase (see also discussion about the film morphology in Appendix B).
-Such change in the film morphology can potentially lead to phonon softening in strongly disordered NbN samples.
+Previous studies of the response of thin NbN films to the modulated terahertz radiation revealed a $T^{1.6}$-dependence of the e-ph relaxation rate~\cite{Gousev1994} (see the black-filled symbols in \autoref{fig_3}(b)), which has been explained by the renormalization of the phonon spectrum in thin films.